laurap81/StarTracer/README.md

 - For cluster orbit integration:
   - bootstrapping over the cluster members for an average cluster orbit integration
-  - [] to be implemented: sampling from a fit to the 6D cluster distribution
+  - [ ] _to be implemented_: sampling from a fit to the 6D cluster distribution
   - methods to facilitate the calculation of averages and uncertainty estimation

 - For stellar orbit integration: